VanderPloegR1/companion/Installation.md

 KERNEL=="hidraw", ATTRS{idVendor}=="ffff", ATTRS{idProduct}=="1f4?", MODE:="666", GROUP="plugdev"
 ```

-*NB:* The location of the udev rules might differ on your linux distirbution.
+*NB:* The location of the udev rules might differ on your linux distribution.
 Find a folder with other `.rules` files.

 When you have done this, you can either reboot, or disconnect the devices and run
 ```